TinfFoil/dit_ITloc_projecttemplate/README.md

 ## Integrity

 No misconduct will be tolerated.
-If you plagiarise, ghost write or commit any other fault, you risk to fail the course.
+If you plagiarize, ghost write or commit any other fault, you risk to fail the course.
 Please:
 **play fair and avoid any source of conflict**.